Hound Dogs

 With a life expectancy of 10 to 13 years, the English Foxhound is a medium-lived breed.
 The English Foxhound is considered a robust, healthy breed with fewer inherited conditions than many pedigrees.

-Common health areas to discuss with your vet for hound dogs breeds like the English Foxhound include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 Weight gain is not a major concern for most English Foxhounds, though a balanced diet and regular exercise are always important.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your English Foxhound's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?